Physical Office Has Moved

 Mistake #5: Dishonesty and Lying

 Dishonesty and teaching children to lie is the worst mistake a co-parent can make.
+Doing so in a court proceeding will also likely influence your chances of a successful outcome before the court hearing your case.
 These choices will likely have a significant impact on your parenting time, result in major limitations on your parenting rights and may even adversely affect possession of and access to your child.

 Still Have Questions?
 Ready To Get Started?